-Figure 1-5 The CMP process
+Figure 1-5

-preparation of this CMP, in addition to the above companion documents.
+A number of previous studies have supported the preparation of this CMP, in addition to the above companion documents.
 This has included historical studies and plans prepared under the previous coastal management framework (refer to the Coastal Zone Management Plan (Shoalhaven City Council, 2018) prepared under the Coastal Protection Act 1979).